MerrickMath/MerrickMath.github.io/2021Statistics.md

     * <a href="https://cosmolearning.org/video-lectures/regression-lines-correlation-with-ti-84/"> Least Squares Regession Line </a>

  * AP Classroom Sections 2.1-2.3

-### September 7-12
-* Watch List:
-    * <a href="https://cosmolearning.org/video-lectures/describing-distributions-statistics/"> Describing Distributions </a>
-    * <a href="https://cosmolearning.org/video-lectures/determining-skewness-ogive-graphs/"> Skewness in Ogive Graphs </a>
-    * <a href="https://cosmolearning.org/video-lectures/resistance-mean-median-5-number-summary-boxplots/"> Five Number Summary </a>
-    * <a href="https://cosmolearning.org/video-lectures/standard-deviation-preview-iqr-test/"> Determing Outliers </a>
-    * <a href="https://cosmolearning.org/video-lectures/distribution-shapes-ogive-graphs-time-plots/"> Shape, Ogive Graphs, Time Plots </a>
-    * <a href="https://cosmolearning.org/video-lectures/standard-deviation-linear-transformations/"> Standard Deviation and Linear Transformation </a>
-    * <a href="https://cosmolearning.org/video-lectures/density-curves-empirical-rule-normality-z-score-intro/"> Desnity Curves, and the Noraml Distribtion </a>
-    * <a href="https://cosmolearning.org/video-lectures/normal-probability-plots-ti-84/"> Normal Probability Plots and The TI-84 </a>
-    * <a href="https://cosmolearning.org/video-lectures/z-score-calculations-percentiles-normal-distribution/"> Z-Scores </a>
-    * <a href="https://www.youtube.com/watch?v=LQnRXTjKcHc"> Summarizing Quantitative Data </a>

-* AP Classroom Sections 1.6-1.10

 A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a> </li>

 ### Important Dates